 The good thing that came out of the salmonella bacteria contamination is that, it teaches us never to take hygiene for granted.
 Rinse your alfalfa sprouts thoroughly with water before juicing.

 Individuals who have or are at risk for systemic lupus erythematosus (SLE) should avoid or limit alfalfa consumption.
-Though not proven in human, this juice may induce or worsen this condition.
+Alfalfa sprouts contain an amino acid called L-canavanine that can send your immune system into overdrive and flare up your lupus symptoms.

 No matter how good anything is, remember moderation always.
 Never overdo by overdosing.